Exhibitions Evidence by Joshua Rashaad McFadden

 Joshua Rashaad McFadden is an American visual artist whose primary medium is photography.
 McFadden explores the use of archival material within his work and is known for his portraiture.
 He also conceptually investigates themes related to identity, masculinity, history, race, and sexuality.
 He is an Assistant Professor of Photography at Rochester Institute of Technology, Rochester, NY.

-VSW Exhibitions are made possible by in part by the Visual Art Program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; the Max and Marian Farash Foundation; Joy of Giving Something; and Monroe County.
+VSW Exhibitions are made possible by in part by the Visual Art Program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; the Max and Marian Farash Foundation; Joy of Giving Something; Monroe County; SUNY Brockport in association with the Visual Studies MFA program at VSW; and Evidence is directly supported by a Promoting Excellence in Diversity grant from The College at Brockport SUNY.